Cindy1226/is310-coding-assignments/source-and-style/README.md

 [International Children's Digital Library](http://www.childrenslibrary.org/)

 ## Web Technologies Used
+- **HTML**: The site uses standard HTML to structure the content of the website.
+This includes elements like headings, paragraphs, and links.
 - **CSS**: Several `.css` files are used to handle the styling of the website, including fonts, layouts, and color schemes.
 - **JavaScript**: Multiple `.js` files are used for interactive features such as search functionality and navigation controls.